ovh/docs/pages/cloud/public-cloud/starting_with_ngc/guide.en-gb.md

 ---
 title: 'Getting started with NGC on OpenStack'
+slug: getting_started_with_ngc
 excerpt: 'Use NVIDIA GPU Cloud to speed up your GPU-accelerated development'
-slug: getting_started_with_ngc
 ---

-**Last updated 11th December 2018**
+**Last updated 8th January 2019**

 ## Objective